Conflict / Middle East

 Syrian Democratic Forces serve as the primary Kurdish armed and territorial actor in northeast Syria.

-PKK operates from the Qandil mountains in Iraqi Kurdistan, sustaining the insurgent core of the wider conflict and providing the organizational backbone.
+PKK operates from the Qandil mountains in Iraqi Kurdistan, sustaining the insurgent organizational core and conducting internal enforcement killings in Nineveh.

 SDF backed by United States as anti-ISIS partner; PKK has historical ties to some European diaspora networks